 When using the test to time intercourse and a positive ovulation surge is detected, plan to have intercourse that night and the following night.
 If your kits are turning positive before menstrual cycle day 9 or after menstrual cycle day 17, this may indicate your menstrual cycles are not normal and could be a potential reason for your infertility.

 Your physician will order specific tests to measure hormone levels on specific days of your menstrual cycle.
 Any hormone levels that are abnormal may give answers to why pregnancy has not been achieved.
 These tests include:

 The physician may order a semen analysis depending upon your specific case.
-Semen should be collected after two to seven days of no ejaculation.
+Semen should be collected after two to five days of no ejaculation.
 A container is provided by our clinic, and the semen is collected in private rooms at the clinic.
 Please call to schedule this appointment.

 The cost of treatment is handled depending on the health insurance of the individual or couple seen in the Reproductive Medicine Center.
 In cases where health insurance does not cover the cost of fertility treatments, the individual or couple is asked to pay for treatment in advance.
 The clinic accepts personal checks and most major credit cards.
 As a general rule, the estimated cost of treatments is paid before any therapy begins.
 Graduated payments, as a rule, are not accepted.

 It is the responsibility of the individual or couple to check with their health insurance provider to see if a referral is needed and to obtain the referral before an appointment.
 If there are questions about the need for a referral, it is important to contact the insurance provider first.
 Because of the wide variety of insurance plans, our staff may not always be able to identify each case in which a referral is needed.